jckdm/thesis/DESIGN.md

 const apps = [];
 - name of the app being used at every second const times = [];
-- time (to the second) at which the user\'s data was collected, formatted as HH:MM:SS const patterns = {};
+- time (to the second) at which the user's data was collected, formatted as HH:MM:SS const patterns = {};
 - names of the two apps which form a pattern and the total number of instances of this pattern, formatted as [app1-app2] = number of instances
 ```